nostr-resources/nostr-resources.github.io/index.md

 nostr's design is very basic:

 - There are two components: **clients** and **relays**.
 Each user runs a client.
 Anyone can run a relay.
 - Every user is identified by a public key.
 Every post is signed.
-Every client *should* validate these signatures (in practice some clients do not choose to validate signatures).
+Every client validates these signatures.
 - Clients fetch data from relays of their choice and publish data to other relays of their choice.
 A relay doesn't talk to another relay, only directly to users.

 To use nostr, you need a [key](#keys) and a [client](#clients).